Screenshots Download Documentation Tutorials Partners Resources Contact Forum Search

 Artificially coloring an image can reveal textures and qualities within the image that may not have been apparent in the original coloring.
 You can use the pseudo coloring module to reveal an image's hidden texture.

-The Pseudo Color module colorizes the image based on its grayscale value which maps to a full RGB color range.
+The Pseudo Color module colonizes the image based on its grayscale value which maps to a full RGB color range.
 Pseudo Color images can help to reveal image qualities that would not be readily visible within the image's true color.

 The false color of a pixel is created by determined by summing its RGB values and mapping them into a 768 row lookup table.
 This lookup table is created by oscillating through the RGB color table from Blue to Red to create 768 unique colors.